Children's rheumatology

 After your appointment

-If there is a need for ongoing treatment we will plan, manage and coordinate your child’s care.
-Many of our patients are treated with subcutaneous methotrexate (administered by injection).
-If this is the case, a clinical nurse specialist will provide training for you and/or your child for self-administration.
+If ongoing treatment is needed, we will manage and coordinate your child’s care.
+Many patients are treated with subcutaneous methotrexate (via injection); our clinical nurse specialist will provide training for this if needed.

-We also work with community children’s nurses so patients can be treated nearer their home.
+We also work closely with community children’s nurses so treatment can be provided closer to home.

 Referrals